Master of Education in School Counseling

 COUN 5312 Individual and Group Counseling Theories/ Techniques Cr.
 3. (3-0)

-This course introduces the fundamental counseling theories and their applications in educational settings.
+TCr.
+3. (3-0).
+This course introduces the fundamentals in examining counseling theories and their applications in educational settings.
 Theories of individual and group counseling with an emphasis on analysis, techniques processes and applications will be covered in this course.
-Theories covered include psychoanalytic, humanistic, existential, behavioral, cognitive, Gestalt, and solution focused.
-Student will be understanding the role of group counseling, types, stages, and methods of organizing and facilitating groups in relation to the effectiveness of the overall comprehensive counseling program.
+Theories covered include psychoanalytic, humanistic, existential, behavioral, cognitive, Gestalt, and solution-focused.
+Students will be understanding the role of group counseling, types, stages, and methods of organizing and facilitating groups in relation to the effectiveness of the overall comprehensive counseling program.
 Prerequisite: None

 Cr.
 3. (3-0).
 Prepares counselors to address the specific needs of children and adolescents, with emphasis on developmental needs, specific therapeutic interventions, and common emotional issues.
 Discussions include methods for designing and evaluating treatment plans and the application of ethical standards and legal requirements with young people.
 Prerequisite: None